As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 If you use bergamot essential oil in your bath, remember tip # 6 and its precautions about using citrus oils and going out in the sun.

 Pink grapefruit essential oil has similar uplifting, calming, and cheerful properties as bergamot but it has a different aroma.
 Pink grapefruit essential oil has a mild citrusy aroma without the floral notes.

 Using pink grapefruit essential oil in your bath will help you snap out of your funk and leave you feeling more energized and raring to get things done.

-The balancing and uplifting properties of sweet orange essential oil make it perfect for using in the bath when you’re feeling down and need a lift-me-up.
+The balancing and uplifting properties of sweet orange essential oil make it perfect for use in the bath when you’re feeling down and need a lift-me-up.
 As you soak in the warm water, the aroma of orange oil will drain your cares away, leaving you feeling more cheerful and positive.

 This is the best essential oil to add to your bath to banish the winter blues.

 If you are a worrier and your persistent worrying is holding you back from doing the things you want, this is the oil you should use in your bath.
 Frankincense essential oil has a grounding aroma that is excellent for allaying unfounded fears and anxieties.